 Who do you see and think ‘I would love to do what they do?’

-It is quite natural for your inner critic to pop up and give you 100s of reasons why you shouldn’t / can’t do something different.
+It is quite natural for your inner critic to pop up and give you hundreds of reasons why you shouldn’t / can’t do something different.
 For now, let yourself be immersed in all the reasons why you should!